Ask A Christian Podcast

 Biblical Conspiracy Theories: Ethiopia & Race

 Conspiracy theories can be wild, but when they claim the Bible hides an African throne or that white people were “invented” in incubators, it’s time to unpack the chaos.
 In a recent Ask A Christian Podcast episode, we tackled bizarre claims about Genesis, Ethiopia’s divine kingship, and a sci-fi twist on race.
-These ideas, raised by a lively caller (~46:31), led us to dig deep with AI’s help.
-I asked AI about these conspiracies this is the output it gave me that you all have been waiting for.
+These ideas led us to dig deep with AI’s help.
 Let’s dive in!

 Unraveling Biblical Conspiracy Theories

 Alright, let’s dive into this wild rabbit hole.
-The caller claimed Genesis’ “first Heavens” isn’t the sky but a spiritual realm tied to African origins, with Ethiopia as the true Throne of Solomon (~29:00).
+The caller claimed Genesis’ “first Heavens” isn’t the sky but a spiritual realm tied to African origins, with Ethiopia as the true Throne of Solomon.
 This stems from Afrocentric reinterpretations, often pushed by groups like Hebrew Israelites, who argue Africa is the biblical epicenter.
-The Kebra Nagast, a 14th-century Ethiopian text, claims Solomon’s son Menelik brought the Ark of the Covenant to Aksum, making Ethiopia the heir of divine kingship (~53:59).
+The Kebra Nagast, a 14th-century Ethiopian text, claims Solomon’s son Menelik brought the Ark of the Covenant to Aksum, making Ethiopia the heir of divine kingship.
 Ethiopian Orthodox Christians and Rastafarians hold this view, but it’s stretched to position Ethiopia as the true Holy Land.
-For more on biblical history, see our statement of faith.
-What’s your take on these claims?

 The “Incubator” Conspiracy and Its Roots

-The wildest claim: white people were “invented 200 years ago in incubators” (~46:13).
-This likely distorts the Nation of Islam’s Yakub myth, which says a black scientist created whites 6,600 years ago through selective breeding (~55:05).
+The wildest claim: white people were “invented 200 years ago in incubators.”
+This likely distorts the Nation of Islam’s Yakub myth, which says a black scientist created whites 6,600 years ago through selective breeding.
 The 200-year twist adds a modern sci-fi spin, possibly from online fringe circles.
-Authority sources like BibleGateway show no biblical basis for this, and even Christianity Today—though we question their leanings—debunks such racial myths (see here).
-This mishmash of Afrocentric revisionism and mythology aims to upend Eurocentric history but crumbles under scrutiny.
-For deeper apologetics, check our catechism.
-How do you discern truth from conspiracy?
+For more on biblical authority, BibleGateway is a go-to resource.

 Scripture’s Answer to Division

-Galatians 3:28, discussed early (~12:48), counters these divisive claims: “There is neither Jew nor Greek… for you are all one in Christ Jesus.”
+Galatians 3:28 counters these divisive claims: “There is neither Jew nor Greek… for you are all one in Christ Jesus.”
 The episode emphasized that racial or cultural supremacy has no place in the gospel.
 The caller’s Ethiopia focus ignores Acts 1:8, where Christ commands outreach to “the ends of the earth,” not one nation.
-Not The Bee’s satirical take on conspiracies (here) reminds us to laugh but stay grounded.
-For more on unity, see our disagreement guide.
-What conspiracies have you encountered?

 Evaluating Afrocentric Claims Biblically